elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

 > [!INFO]
 > This file is tracked by Git, but ignored by Quartz.

+- Why am I drawn to words like "kaizen" and "ikigai" to summarize concepts that may or may not directly translate into English?
+Is it purely length?
+Can I truly understand the concept as a non-native speaker, or am I misrepresenting something by not knowing the cultural context?
+Does it matter?

 - ChatGPT as the ultimate rubber duck.
 Any time with no delay or ego, infinite patience, with the ability to ask for clarification and dive deeper into questions, be a sanity check.